 The biggest downside to this test is that there are no answer explanations.
 ETS just provides an answer key.
 They also don’t score the Analytical Writing essays.
-Because of this, try doing this practice test first and using it as your baseline score.
+Because of this, try doing this practice test first and using it as your baseline score (see what takes to get a good GRE score).
 Then, move onto other tests that provide more detailed answer explanations.

 Manhattan Prep offers one of the best GRE practice exams.
 Their test features accurate questions that match the real GRE.
 The test also has computer-adaptive sections.
 Plus, the computer interface is smooth and simple to use.